 If you’ve been seeing your primary care provider (PCP) for a while, chances are you have a bond based on trust.
 That’s a good thing.
 After all, your PCP is all about your good health.
 But what if you need to see someone else?
 A specialist who can treat you for a specific illness or condition?

-When you are covered under an HMO plan and need to have a service performed by someone other than your primary care provider (PCP) your provider will need to submit a referral request.
-This request will be reviewed under your plan to make sure it meets the approval requirements.
-When the referral is approved we’ll notify your PCP and they’ll let you know.
+When you are covered under an HMO plan and need to be treated by a specialist, your PCP needs to submit a referral request.
+The request is reviewed to make sure it meets your plan’s approval requirements.
+When the referral is approved, we notify your PCP and they’ll let you know.

-You can contact our customer service department at the number on your identification card, through a private message here on Connect, or through the Message Center on Blue Access for Members for information on your plan’s requirements for a service.
-Our provider services area can also verify this information for your doctor.
+Contact our customer service department at the number on your identification card.
+You can also reach us through private message here on Connect, or via the Message Center on Blue Access for MembersSM.
+We’re happy to verify information for your doctor.

-Next time you talk with your doctor about your health care plan make sure you discuss any steps you need to take to verify your insurance coverage.
+Next time you talk with your doctor about your health care plan, make sure you discuss any steps you need to take to verify your insurance coverage.

 Could not find an answer to your question.
 Ask us your question here

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.